 Proving pain and suffering in Texas

-Texas law permits the recovery for physical pain and suffering, both past and future.
+Texas law permits the recovery of damages for physical pain and suffering, both past and future.
 Recovery for physical pain and suffering in the past can be established through the testimony of the plaintiff who may describe his symptoms and show his injury to the jury.
 As such, if you have undergone pain and suffering as a result of someone else’s negligence, you are entitled to compensation from the liable party.
 It is important that you document any evidence that will help your case.
 Documents that will prove your pain and suffering claim include:

 - A documented report from a medical practitioner that affirms that you were injured and that there are legal grounds for a pain and suffering claim